twopercentjazz/CSB310_AltLangProj/README.md

 > Additionally, I was interested in exploring C# for pratical reasons.
 To elaborate, I've heard
 > C# being called Java's sister language and I thought it would be useful to learn a language
 > that was similair to Java because it is the language I am most familair with, and I would
-> like to get comfortable with as many languages as possible before schools over, as to pad
+> like to get comfortable with as many languages as possible before schools over (to pad my
-> my resume with a larger skillset.
+> resume with a larger skill set).
 > </pre>

 ### Explain how your programming language handles...